bet-no-loss/bet-no-loss/README.md

 ### Front-End

-Our **DApp** is **Front-End** application written in **ReactJS** and deployed on Heroku.
+Our **DApp** is a **Front-End** application written in **ReactJS** and deployed on Heroku.

-## Features

-TODO

 ## Interactions
-The below diagrams outlines the interactions occurring between the smart-contracts and other satakeholders involved.
+The below diagrams outline the interactions occurring between the smart-contracts and other stakeholders involved.
 - The first diagram provides a **high level** overview of the interactions.
 - The second one is more **detailed** and goes down to the **function calls**.

 ### Interactions - Overview

-The below diagrams gives a bird's eye view of the interactions between the smart-contracts.
+The below diagram gives a bird's eye view of the interactions between the smart-contracts.

 `Admin` is not a contract but denotes the user that deploys the smart-contracts (owner).